More kids than ever have autism, new survey shows

 The latest survey of autism in U.S. kids shows big variations from one state to another but add to evidence that autism is becoming steadily more common.

-The survey shows a 15 percent rise in the number of children with autism in 2014 over 2012 — but the researchers caution that their findings are not representative of the country as a whole.
+The survey shows a 15 percent rise in the number of children with autism in 2014 over 2012, from 1.5 percent of kids to 1.7 percent.
+But the researchers caution that their findings are not representative of the country as a whole.

 What they do show is that in states with good records and strong surveillance, autism is far more common than in states where it’s harder to gather health information.This, in turn, suggests that many kids are still not getting a diagnosis that could help them.